sudostake/resources/docs/meta/documentation-templates.md

 ---
 Purpose: Provide reusable templates for SudoStake documentation front matter and progress reports.
 Owner: Docs Lead (TBD)
-Last Updated: 2025-09-29
+Last Updated: 2025-10-08
 Primary Audience: Contributors
 ---

 # SudoStake Documentation Templates

 Use these templates to standardize structure across the documentation set.
-Update this file if new doc types are introduced.
+Update this file if new doc types are introduced, and copy the relevant snippet when creating or refreshing docs so metadata stays consistent.

 ## Front Matter (All Docs)